AtomicSmash/ultimate-mailchimp-plugin/readme.md

 - GDPR compliant newsletter description built in
 - Send custom merge fields to MailChimp
 - Interact with GDPR fields inside MailChimp
+- This plugin **only** syncs subscribed or pending users, if they are unsubscribed they never get sent to MC

 ## Complete site setup